bbauska/W3Cx-3of5/README.md

 <h4>Browser Compatibility:</h4>
 <p>
 The term browser compatibility refers to the ability of a given Web site to appear fully functional on the browsers available in the market.

-The most powerful aspect of the Web is what makes it so challenging to build for: its universality.
+The most powerful aspect of the Web is what makes it so challenging to build
+for: its universality.
 When you create a Web site, you're writing code that needs to be understood by many different browsers on different devices and operating systems!

-To make the Web evolve in a sane and sustainable way for both users and developers, browser vendors work together to standardize new features, whether it's a new <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element" target="_blank">HTML element</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Keyword_index">CSS property</a>, or <a href="https://developer.mozilla.org/en-US/docs/Web/API">JavaScript API</a>.
+To make the Web evolve in a sane and sustainable way for both users and developers, browser vendors work together to standardize new features, whether it's a new <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element" target="_blank">
+HTML element</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Keyword_index">
+CSS property</a>, or <a href="https://developer.mozilla.org/en-US/docs/Web/API">JavaScript API</a>.
 But different vendors have different priorities, resources, and release cycles --- so it's very unlikely that a new feature will land on all the major browsers at once.
 As a Web developer, this is something you must consider if you're relying on a feature to build your site.

-We are then providing references to the browser support of HTML5 features presented in this course using 2 resources: <a href="https://caniuse.com/" target="_blank">Can I Use</a> and <a href="https://developer.mozilla.org/en-US/">Mozilla Developer Network (MDN) Web Docs</a>.</p>
+We are then providing references to the browser support of HTML5 features presented in this course using 2 resources: <a href="https://caniuse.com/" target="_blank">
+Can I Use</a> and <a href="https://developer.mozilla.org/en-US/">Mozilla Developer Network (MDN) Web Docs</a>.</p>

 <h4>Can I use</h4>

-<a href="https://caniuse.com/">Can I Use</a> provides up-to-date tables for support of front-end Web technologies on desktop and mobile Web browsers.
+<a href="https://caniuse.com/">Can I Use</a> provides up-to-date tables for support
+of front-end Web technologies on desktop and mobile Web browsers.
 Below is a snapshot of what information is given by CanIUse when searching for "CSS3 colors".</a>
-<p>Example of a <a href="https://caniuse.com/">CanIUse browser</a> support table (using CSS3 colors).</p>
+<p>Example of a <a href="https://caniuse.com/">CanIUse browser</a> support table
+(using CSS3 colors).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 04. caniuse example (05) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">